-Detail show that the drag in food prices (down 1.3% from a year earlier) really made a dent on the overall picture.
-See, 7 out of the 8 main components had actually improved, led by with transportation (mainly gas prices) rising by 3.0%.
+Detail shows that the drag in food prices (down 1.3% from a year earlier) really made a dent in the overall picture.
+See, 7 out of the 8 main components had actually improved, led by transportation (mainly gas prices) rising by 3.0%.

 On Friday at 1:30 pm GMT, Canada’s headline CPI figure is expected to clock in a 0.4% growth, while the core reading is estimated to show a 0.1% decline.
 The headline reading is expected to lift the annualized rate from 1.5% to 1.6%.

 Higher expectations for consumer prices sound about right considering that the Bank of Canada (BOC) had upgraded its 2017 inflation forecasts.
 In its latest revision, the central bank was confident that “the offsetting effects of higher consumer energy prices and lower food prices [will] dissipate” and that economic slack will be absorbed.